dapi-labs/outdoc/README.md

   -h, --help              display help for command
 ```

+## Examples

+Please check [examples](https://github.com/dapi-labs/outdoc/tree/main/examples) in here of how to use Outdoc with different frameworks

 ## Not adding extra codes
 You might don't wanna add any extra codes in your project only for generating API document, then you can do: